nearform/github-board-slack-notifications/README.md

 ![CI](https://github.com/nearform/github-board-slack-notifications/actions/workflows/ci.yml/badge.svg?event=push)
 ![CD](https://github.com/nearform/github-board-slack-notifications/actions/workflows/cd.yml/badge.svg?event=push)

-# Github board slack notifications
+# GitHub Board Slack notifications

-The purpose of this project is to sent notifications to a Slack channel for any changes that are performed in a GitHub board (Projects v2 / beta).
+The purpose of this project is to send notifications to a Slack channel for any changes that are performed in a GitHub board (Projects v2 / beta).
 This application uses AWS Lambda as backend which is provisioned with Terraform.

 ## Features

 Currently notifications are being sent for the following events:

 - A Draft Issue is created on a board column that has a valid status. `No Status` column is not being notified.
 - An existing Issue is added to a board column that has a valid status.
 - A Draft Issue is converted to an Issue.